pghvlaans/wclock/README.md

 *Dependencies*

-wclock needs the following in place to work properly:
+`wclock` is meant to be light on dependencies.

+Runtime:

 * `tzdata`
 * `findutils`
 * `GNU coreutils`
 * `GNU grep`
 * `sed`
+* `file`
 * A POSIX-compliant shell, or any other shell with a POSIX compliance mode

+Installation:

+* `gzip`
+* `make`

-In addition, `gzip` is an installation dependency.
-These packages should be included on almost any Linux installation with GNU tools. (`wclock` also works on GNU Hurd, interestingly enough.)
+These packages should be included on almost any Linux installation with GNU tools. (wclock also works on GNU Hurd, interestingly enough.)

 *Compatibility*